microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 SERVICE_MANAGEMENT_REFERENCE | No | Defaults to "".
 Sets the service management reference value on Azure Entra objects created by Information Assistant if required by your organization.
 MAX_CSV_FILE_SIZE | Yes | Defaults to 20.
 This value limits the size of CSV files in MBs that will be supported for upload in the Tabular Data Assistant UX feature.
 PASSWORD_LIFETIME | No | Defaults to 365.
 The number of days that passwords associated with created identities are set to expire after creation.
 Change this setting if needed to conform to you policy requirements
 ENABLE_DDOS_PROTECTION_PLAN | Yes | Defaults to false.
-This setting is only used in "secure-mode" and will determine if the private vnet that is deployed is assicated to a DDOS protection plan or not.
-When true, this setting can be used in conjunction with `DDOS_PLAN_ID` to specify a specfic DDOS protection plan ID or if omitted the scripts will prompt during deployment to select an available DDOS protection plan.
+This setting is only used in "secure-mode" and will determine if the private vnet that is deployed is associated to a DDoS protection plan or not.
+When true, this setting can be used in conjunction with `DDOS_PLAN_ID` to specify a specific DDOS protection plan ID or if omitted the scripts will prompt during deployment to select an available DDOS protection plan.

 ## Log into Azure using the Azure CLI